 That extra “spark” or emotional hook that turns a boring task into something users genuinely enjoy.

 Don’t just look at what features your competitors are missing.
-Look at how they make people feel.
+Thus, look at how they make people feel.
 Are their users frustrated by the complexity?
 Are they bored?
 Your MLP should aim to solve that emotional pain point.

 You don’t need a million-dollar design budget.
 Spend 80% of your design effort on the 20% of screens your users see the most.
 Make your home screen and your core action screen absolutely stunning.